 That said, there’s a time and place for professional videography.
 It depends on your audience.
 For luxury and high-end commercial properties, buyers expect nothing less than perfect.
-You could do it yourself with a DSLR and stabilizing equipment, but your time might also be better spent prospecting.
-A video professional will know the ins and outs to produce great videos quickly.
+You could do it yourself with a DSLR and stabilizing equipment, but your time might also be better-spent prospecting.
+A video professional will know the ins and outs of producing great videos quickly.

 How to Make a Real Estate Video that Sells